-- You will be required to complete the textbook chapter quizzes (10%) online through McGraw-Hill Connect.
-Textbook chapter quizzes from Modules 1-7 are due by Thursday, March 3rd 11:59pm.
-Textbook chapter quizzes from Modules 8-14 are due by Wednesday, April 21st 11:59pm.
-You may work on chapter quizzes at any point before they are due. - Online Lecture quizzes (10%) will be taken after you watch lecture videos during the assigned weeks due the Friday of the week assigned by 11:59pm.
+- There will be an introduction quiz (5%) with multiple-choice questions after the add/drop deadline covering material in the syllabus and first few lectures.
+Taken on Canvas - You will be required to complete the textbook chapter quizzes (10%) online through McGraw-Hill Connect.
+They are due by the end of the week (Sunday by 11:59pm) in which they are assigned. - Online Lecture quizzes (10%) will be taken after you watch lecture videos during the assigned hybrid weeks (Dr. Bogart's maternity leave) - due the Friday of the week assigned by 11:59pm.